phoebechua/Winter-Beater/README.md

 To solve this problem, this program uses a branch and bound recursive tree search to determine the shortest tour.

 ## Getting Started
-To view the website, [download the project's source code](https://github.com/phoebechua/winter-beater/archive/master.zip) and run src > WinterBeater2.java.
+To use the program, [download the project's source code](https://github.com/phoebechua/winter-beater/archive/master.zip) and run src > WinterBeater2.java.

 ## Built With
 * Java